How to Paint Kitchen Cabinets Like a Pro (Without Sanding to Bare Wood)

 Total$150-300$1,500-4,000$8,000-25,000

 Even compared to hiring a professional painter, doing it yourself saves $1,200-3,700.
 Compared to new cabinets, the savings are staggering.
 Want to know what a full room paint job runs?
 See how much it costs to paint a room.
+If you’re considering hiring a professional instead of DIYing, see our kitchen cabinet painting cost guide for what to expect.
 And if you are updating your bathroom at the same time, check out our small bathroom remodel ideas for more budget-friendly upgrades.